qonv/Instruments/README.md

 > ... each time a split in a tree is considered, a random sample of m predictors is chosen as split candidates from the full set of p predictors.
 The split is allowed to use only one of those m predictors. ...
-Suppose that there is one very strong predictor in the elements set, along wit
+Suppose that there is one very strong predictor in the elements set, along with a number of other moderately strong predictors.
+Then in the collection of bagged trees, most or all of the trees will use this strong predictor in the top split.
+Consequently, all of the bagged trees will look quite similar to each other.

+## Notes on Mea